meherabhi/Rainfall-Prediction/README.md

 # Rainfall-Prediction
 The RBF file works on any .nc file.

-Specify the number of clusters you would like to use, by default it is set to 100.
+Specify the number of clusters you would like to use, by default it is set to 100 [ Assuming 2 gaussians would suffice to model the distribution of per week rainfall ].

-The output is of 52x1 [ Assuming a unique temperature distribution for each of 52 weeks of a year ]  dimension which gives us the per-week distribution of the data.
+The input is the average, maximum and minimum value of humidity, precipitation and temperature for that week.
+The output is the predicted average rainfall of that week.

 Now the code is set to run.